-JD.com started out specializing in e-commerce through electronics and home appliances, and that’s still a major part of the platform’s focus, but today the platform’s range is much broader.
+JD.com started out specialising in e-commerce through electronics and home appliances, and that’s still a major part of the platform’s focus, but today the platform’s range is much broader.

 As well as participating in other e-commerce festivals like Singles’ Day and Double Twelve, JD.com holds its own “6.18” festival in early June each year to mark the anniversary of the company’s founding.
 The event is second only to Singles’ Day in terms of sales volume, with consumers dropping a record of $29.2bn during the 2019 edition.
 JD.com reported that the results were driven by significant growth in sales in lower-tier cities.

-Recognizing the event’s growing importance and keen to take advantage of the spike in consumer activity, Alibaba-owned Taobao and Tmall also host their own 6.18 events, though not always on June 18 itself (in 2019, they marked the festival on June 1).
+Recognising the event’s growing importance and keen to take advantage of the spike in consumer activity, Alibaba-owned Taobao and Tmall also host their own 6.18 events, though not always on 18 June itself (in 2019, they marked the festival on 1 June).
 Apple participated for the first time in 2019, via Tmall.

 In November 2019, JD.com announced an upgrade of its cross-border e-commerce service to integrate its cross-border service with its global import business.
 As part of the rollout, the company launched JD International, intended as a user-friendly, integrated one-stop-shop for imported goods.

 The one-time brick-and-mortar electronics retailer has successfully transitioned to e-commerce, now offering a full range of goods from sportswear and furniture to food and second-hand cars.